Secondary Special Educational Needs and Disabilities (SEND)

 Much of the material will continue to prioritise evidence-based learning, alongside exploring models and techniques for their efficient implementation, whether through school-wide initiatives or classroom-centred methods.
 A deeper exploration of adaptive expertise will permeate all stages of the programme.
 This would encompass aspects like adaptive mindset, cognitive and metacognitive habits, adaptive problem-solving, as well as teacher-to-teacher collaborative learning and coaching.

 The programme will run from November 2024 through to the end of the summer term 2025 and is punctuated by training followed by school action, coaching and school implementation and development.
-The Adaptive Teaching Leader roadmap is laid out chronologically step 1-8 below.
+The Adaptive Teaching Leader roadmap is laid out chronologically steps 1-8 below.

 Screenshot 2024 07 08 16.37.33